 If you have a workers’ comp claim or suspect that you do, it is critical that you know when to hire a workers comp lawyer.
-After all, since we won’t charge you any fees unless you win, consulting with a workers’ comp lawyer only to discover that you don’t need one is much better than needing a workers’ comp lawyer and not having one — especially if you don’t realize that you needed one until it is too late.
+Since lawyers typically won’t charge you any fees unless you win, consulting a workers’ comp lawyer only makes sense.

 - Slip and fall injuries;